Lochnivar/ashverse/analysis/military/pod-campaign-timeline-review-2025-12-09.md

 **Structure:**
 - Keep `gettysburg-master-timeline.md` as the **master reference**
-- Move Part 1-3 documents to `world-building/timelines/pod-campaign/` subfolder
+- Note: Part 1-3 documents have been consolidated into `world-building-master/06-timelines.md`
 - Add references in master timeline: "For brigade-level detail, see Part 1-3 documents"

 **Advantages:**